koopa31/Svetlana_documentation/docs/source/usage.rst

 NN loading
 ~~~~~~~~~~~~~~~~~~~
+Load network button asks the user to choose the weights file of the training the user wants to use.

 Data loading
 ~~~~~~~~~~~~~~~~~~~
+Choose the parent folder

 Choice of the batch size
 ~~~~~~~~~~~~~~~~~~~
+This variable defines how many patches are going to be processed at the same time (parallelization),
+in order to earn time.
+Obviously, the more RAM your GPU has, the greater this parameter can be chosen.

 Prediction of an image
 ~~~~~~~~~~~~~~~~~~~

+You can choose to predict only the image you are visualizing.
+Therefore, the prediction mask is going to be displayed.
+You can tick a case to also predict the confidence mask explained above.

 Prediction of a batch of images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You can choose to predict the whole folder.
+Therefore, no result is going to be displayed, but all the results will be stored
+in a folder called **Predictions**.
+You can also tick a case to predict the confidence mask explained above.